Gary Berntsen: CIA career

-Berntsen started his career in the East Asian division and soon after transferred to the Middle East division a few days after the 1983 bombing of the U.S. Embassy in Beirut.
+Berntsen started his career in the East Asian division and soon after transferred to the Middle East division a few days after the 1983 bombing of the U.S. embassy in Beirut.
 He ran a group in the newly created Counterterrorist Unit starting in 1986 where he recruited informants.
 After the end of the Cold War, Berntsen was stationed in Kathmandu where he monitored Islamic extremists.
-He and his team had captured multiple extremist groups from Pakistan who were attempting to smuggle weapons into India.
-In August 1998 Berntsen led the response team to the bombing of the U.S. Embassy in Dar es Salaam.
-The subsequent investigation led to the capture of some 21 individuals involved with the planning and execution of the attacks.
+He and his team captured multiple extremist groups from Pakistan who were attempting to smuggle weapons into India.
+In August 1998, Berntsen led the response team to the bombing of the U.S. Embassy in Dar es Salaam.
+The subsequent investigation led to the capture of around 21 people involved with the planning and execution of the attacks.

-In 2000, Berntsen was recruited to serve on a mission to capture a key Al-Qaeda lieutenant.
+In 2000, Berntsen was recruited to serve on a mission to capture a key al-Qaeda lieutenant.
 He was one of the two Persian speakers on the team which was flown into the Panjshir Valley by the Northern Alliance.
-Soon after they had arrived, there were reports that bin Laden had known of the presence of Americans in Afghanistan and was offering a bounty for their capture.
+Soon after they arrived, there were reports that al-Qaeda's leader Osama bin Laden had known of the presence of Americans in Afghanistan and was offering a bounty for their capture.
 The mission was cancelled and the team was recalled by CIA headquarters, a move that Berntsen was critical of.
-In his book Jawbreaker, Berntsen wrote that though leaders at the CIA, particularly Cofer Black and Henry A. Crumpton, "had shown a willingness to plan and execute risky missions," top US government leadership including President Bill Clinton and CIA Director George Tenet were unprepared to take the increased risks.
+In his book Jawbreaker, Berntsen wrote that though leaders at the CIA, particularly Cofer Black and Henry A. Crumpton, "had shown a willingness to plan and execute risky missions," top US government leadership including president Bill Clinton and CIA Director George Tenet were unprepared to take the increased risks.
 The mission was never executed and the CIA's indecision would lead the Northern Alliance's leader Ahmad Shah Massoud to conclude that the US was "not serious" about fighting the Taliban.

 Berntsen was serving in Latin America when the attacks on September 11 happened, after which he volunteered for the Counterterrorism Units response.
 He joined the Northern Alliance Liaison Team, codenamed Jawbreaker, and arrived in Afghanistan a few weeks after Gary Schroen had led the team into the Panjshir Valley.
-Together with U.S. Special Forces and Afghan militias opposed to the Taliban and Al-Qaeda, Berntsen lead the Jawbreaker team.
-In early November 2001, Berntsen and his team entered into Kabul to secure hostages after the Taliban and Al-Qaeda were pushed out.
-They had also learned that bin Laden had retreated into the Nangarhar province, near the border with Pakistan.
-Berntsen sent the Jawbreaker team scout the area, aided by a local Afghan warlord they had paid off, where they eventually tracked Al-Qaeda and bin Laden hiding out in the Tora Bora mountain range.
-Berntsen had begun calling in airstrikes on the cave complex, using daisy cutter bombs, and was later joined by the Northern Alliance and the Special Forces.
+Together with U.S. Special Forces and Afghan militias opposed to the Taliban and al-Qaeda, Berntsen led the Jawbreaker team.
+In early November 2001, Berntsen and his team entered into Kabul to secure hostages after the Taliban and al-Qaeda were pushed out.
+They also learned that bin Laden had retreated into the Nangarhar province, near the border with Pakistan.
+Berntsen sent the Jawbreaker team scout the area, aided by a local Afghan warlord they paid where they eventually tracked al-Qaeda and bin Laden hiding out in the Tora Bora mountain range.
+Berntsen began calling in airstrikes on the cave complex, using daisy cutter bombs, and was later joined by the Northern Alliance and the Special Forces.